Psychopathy in the workplace: Job seeking and hiring

 Leading commentators on psychopathy have said that companies inadvertently attract employees who are psychopaths because of the wording of their job advertisements and their desire to engage people who are prepared to do whatever it takes to be successful in business.
 However, in one case at least, an advert explicitly asked for a sales executive with psychopathic tendencies.
 The advert title read "Psychopathic New Business Media Sales Executive Superstar! £50k – £110k".

-Corporate psychopaths are readily recruited into organizations because they make a distinctly positive impression at interviews.
-They appear to be alert, friendly and easy to get along with and talk to.
-They look like they are of good ability and seem emotionally well adjusted and reasonable.
+Corporate psychopaths are recruited into organizations because they tend to make a positive impression during interviews.
+Typically they appear to be alert, friendly, and easy to get along with and talk to.
 These traits make them attractive to those in charge of hiring staff within organizations.
-Unlike narcissists, psychopaths are better able to create long-lasting favorable first impressions, though people may still eventually see through their facades.
-Psychopaths' undesirable personality traits may be easily misperceived by even skilled interviewers.
-Skilled interviewers can easily discern psychopathic qualities by including extremely skeptical high performing loyal employees throughout the entire interview of each interview while maintaining emotional balance.
-For instance, skilled interviewers can understand that sometimes irresponsibility may be misconstrued by employers as risk-taking or entrepreneurial spirit and are encouraged to deeply query and understand if being employed is specific to building responsibility and a career or its the other.
-Their thrill-seeking tendencies may be conveyed as high energy and enthusiasm for the job or work and skilled interviewers must strive to unravel the misconstrued to know and understand specific to the interviewees intentions.
-Their superficial charm may be misinterpreted by interviewers as charisma and yet obvious to skeptics and high performers.
+Unlike narcissists, psychopaths are able to create long-lasting favorable first impressions, though people may still eventually see through their facades.
+Their superficial charm may be misinterpreted by interviewers as charisma.

 Those who score high on psychopathic traits are more likely to lie in interviews.
 For instance, psychopaths may create fictitious work experiences or resumes and skeptical high performers can easily discern such fiction.
 They may also fabricate credentials such as diplomas, certifications, or awards and due diligence and skeptics and high performers easily discern such fabrications.
 Thus, in addition to seeming competent and likable in interviews, psychopaths are also more likely to outright make-up information during interviews than non-psychopaths and thus the necessity of including extremely skeptical high performing loyal employees throughout the entire interview and review of each interview.